Agribusiness

 Our recent market analysis found that while consumption of milk per person in China is currently 33kg pa, much lower than Japan (68kg) and Korea (73kg) foreign exporters will not gain significantly from increased consumption.

-We forecast that by 2024 China will close to being self-sufficient in basic milk production as there continues to be massive investment into the local dairy industry with the emergence of huge Chinese dairy corporations, in addition to foreign-owned dairy supply chain in countries such as Australia where China has been a large investor.
+We forecast that by mid-late 2025 China will close to being self-sufficient in basic milk production as there continues to be massive investment into the local dairy industry with the emergence of huge Chinese dairy corporations, in addition to foreign-owned dairy supply chain in countries such as Australia where China has been a large investor.

 However, there will be opportunities for milk exporting countries such as Australia and New Zealand to supply premium products to the growing segment of Chinese consumers who are willing to pay more for "clean and green" higher quality and innovative products.

-June 15
+April 15

 automotive